projecthorus/radiosonde_auto_rx/README.md

 * Vaisala RS41SGP
 * Graw DFM06/DFM09

-Support for other radiosondes may be added as required (send us sondes to test with!)
+Support for other radiosondes may be added as required (please send us sondes to test with!)

 This software performs the following steps:
 1. Use rtl_power to scan across a user-defined frequency range, and detect peaks in the spectrum.